theinfamousken/theinfamousken.github.io/_posts/2018-11-08-Current-Special-News.md

 title: Current Special News
 ---

-Just a day ago I have just played a marvelous game called Killer Instinct.
-So far I'm been pretty good at the game, I was able to level up my charracter up to level 8.
+Just a day ago  November the 7, I have just played a marvelous game called Killer Instinct. this game is so intriging for me, my favorite character is Sadira.
+So far I'm been pretty good at playing the game, I was able to level up my charracter up to level 8.